 The American Psychological Association (APA) Office for Legal and Regulatory Affairs recently published a Practitioner Pointer, describing risks for practitioners using Skype to deliver psychological services.
 The APA’s risk analysis is primarily based on requirements outlined by the Health Insurance Portability and Accountability Act (HIPAA).

-The APA document identified these problems with Skype when used for telehealth:
+The APA document identified these problems with Skype for telehealth:

 1. Lack of Business Associate Agreements (BAA)